Mobilpadde/moths/README.md

 Now that you have an [`OTP`](moths/otp), you can use its functions

+- `Validate(moth string) bool`
+  - Will validate a moth directly (the pattern of emojies)
-- `Validate(code string) bool`
+- `ValidateToken(code string) bool`
-  - Will validate against another token - Should become emojies in the future
+  - Will validate OTP code
+  - You'll need to expose the code for your user too, for this
 - `Token() string`
   - Returns the token - for whatever reason that might be needed
 - `String() string`